Datttta/My_Notes/New words.md

 6. hardened (hardened criminal)
 7. momento (memory I guess)
 8. rag (cum rag)
+9. equivalentbeing
-9. long face
+10. long face
-10. ceasarean
+11. ceasarean
-11. traiterous
+12. traiterous
-12. cram (How can a clam cram in a clean cream can?)
+13. cram (How can a clam cram in a clean cream can?)
-13. reek
+14. reek
-14. rebuttals
+15. rebuttals